 Example of Income Replacement

-Let’s say you need to take a medical leave of absence.
-You will be required to apply for Voluntary Disability Insurance payments.
-If VDI is approved, you will start receiving disability payments after a seven-calendar-day waiting period.
-You can also use paid time off accruals to supplement the VDI payments so that you receive 100% of your base pay.
+Let’s say you need to take a medical leave of absence for yourself.
+You will be required to apply for Voluntary Disability Insurance (or Short-Term Disability if you live outside of California).
+If disability leave is approved, you will start receiving disability payments after a seven-calendar-day waiting period.
+You can also use paid time off accruals to supplement the disability insurance payments so that you receive 100% of your base pay.
 This is called salary continuation.